-But the Labor Party made preparation to throw overboard the broad humanitarian measures that characterised its early days in office and prepared to administer the state to impose the burden of the intensifying economic crisis on the common people.
-At its Terrigal Conference (Feby.
-'75) it began to talk vigorously of wage restraint, protecting the private sector, cutting down on public spending.
-It ensured that another institution of capitalism, the arbitration commission, introduced what has be called wage indexation which really means quarterly cost of living adjustments to wages in return for a wage freeze on the substance of wages.
-Then it ensured that still other institution of capitalism, the ACTU, endorsed this arbitration commission decision.
-This having been done the Liberal leader Fraser ensured for a time that there would be no election so that the Labor Party could administer capitalism in its deepening crisis.
+But the Labor Party made preparation to throw of hending its fundamental capitalist position. erboard the broad humanitarian measures that characte ised its early days in office and prepared to administer the a party of the working class, then indeed it has desertstate to impose the burden of the intensifying economy of the working class and turned to the right.
+But really crisis on the common people.
+At its Terrigal Conferent the turn to the right of the Labor Party, so often comprotecting the private sector, cutting down on publimental sense no question of left really arises in the Labspending.
+It ensured that another institution of capitalism on Party because a genuine left serves the working class the arbitration commission, introduced what has bed and the Labor Party does not do that.
+Within the Labor called wage indexation which really means quarterly cod Party leadership however, there are people who, in a bourof living adjustments to wages in return for a wage freez rois sense, espouse a left liberal policy while others eson the substance of wages.
+Then it ensured that still an pouse a right policy.
+The "left" espouses broad humanitother institution of capitalism, the ACTU, endorsed this mian policies and no doubt some of this "left" genuinearbitration commission decision.
+This having been don't stand for these.
+This still does not alter the essence of

+The Labor Party does this particular job for the the Liberal leader Fraser ensured for a time that there multi-nationals.
+In the early days of its election late it would be no election so that the Labor Party could ad-

-All this really was the thinking, decision and tactics of the multi-nationals.
+All this really was the thinking, decision and tactics

-It is not a case of the Labor Party deserting the workers nor the middle sections of the population.
-It has never served the workers nor the middle sections of the population.
-At best, as has been said, on some issues that at some times it passed within capitalism certain measures that were advantageous to the working class these measures were all within capitalism and never departed from capitalism.
-In Australia as capitalism is fundamentally capitalism of the multi-nationals, it follows that the Labor Party is simply the servant of the multi-nationals.
-If the Labor Party is understood in that sense, there is little difficulty in getting a correct understanding of it, appreciating what is positive and comprehending its fundamental capitalist position.
+It is not a case of the Labor Party deserting the er of these measures as working class measures.
+Some of workers nor the middle sections of the population.
+It has them accorded with the interests of the working class and never served the workers nor the middle sections of the that was good.
+But they were not working class measure population.
+At best, as has been said, on some issues' because the Labor Party is a party of capitalism and at some times it passed within capitalism certain When economic crisis began to intensify, the Labd measures that were advantageous to the working class Party said that it would control unemployment and in but these measures were all within capitalism and never flation so that the people did not suffer.
+But this coul departed from capitalism.
+In Australia as capitalism is not be done.
+Inflation and unemployment are inevitable fundamentally capitalism of the multi-nationals, it folunder capitalism and the Labor Party when a government lows that the Labor Party is simply the servant of the administers capitalism.
+The Labor Party cannot control multi-nationals.
+If the Labor Party is understood in that the economic crisis which as has been seen is an inevitable ense, there is little difficulty in getting a correct understanding of it, appreciating what is positive and compre-